General

 Not all containers and their packages can be scanned successfully.
 If your image shows a Last Scan time and Unknown vulnerability status, the scanning engines may be unable to process the image.
 We monitor for these situations and regularly review the scanning techniques to ensure these are kept to a minimum.

 In some cases, an image may display an Unknown vulnerability status and lack a Last Scan time.
-This can occur when the repository name is less than two characters long or exceeds 255 characters.
-While it's technically allowed to name a repository with just a single character, such names don't fulfil the requirements of the scanning engine.
-To address this issue, push your image again using a repository name that falls within the range of 2 to 255 characters in length.
+It can occur when the repository name is less than two characters long or exceeds 255 characters.
+While it is technically allowed to name a repository with a single character, such names do not meet the scanning engine's requirements.
+To address this issue, push your image again using a repository name between 2 and 255 characters.

 It is also possible that the scanning of your container may still need to be completed.
 If your vulnerability report for an image does not show the Last Scan time, check again later when the scanning is complete.